Resonant-cavity-enhanced photo detector: Future of RCE photodiodes

-There are many examples of RCE devices such as the p-i-n photodiode, avalanche photodiode and schottky diode that verifies the theory successfully.
+There are many examples of RCE devices such as the p-i-n photodiode, Avalanche photodiode and Schottky diode that verifies the theory successfully.
 Some of them are already in use today, while there are future use cases such as modulators, and optical logics in wavelength division multiplexing (WDM) systems which could enhance the quantum efficiency, operating bandwidth, and wavelength selectivity.

 RCE detectors are preferable in potential price and performance in commercial WDM systems.
-RCE detectors have very good potential for implementation in WDM systems and improve performance significantly.
-There are various implementations of RCE modulators are made and there is a huge scope for further improvement in the performance of those.
+RCE detectors have potential for implementation in WDM systems and improve performance significantly.
+There are various implementations of RCE modulators are made and room for further improvement in the performance of those.
 Other than the photodetectors the RCE structures have many other implementations and a very high potential for improved performance.
-A Light Emitting Diode (LED) can be made to have narrower spectrum and higher directivity to allow more coupling to optical fibre and better utilization of the fiber bandwidth.
-Optical amplifiers can be made to have more compact, thus lower power required to pump and also at a lower cost.
-Photonic logics will work more efficiently than they do.
-There will be much less crosstalk, more speed, and more gain with simple design.
+A Light Emitting Diode (LED) can be made to have narrower spectrum and higher directivity to allow more coupling to optical fibre and better utilization of the Fiber bandwidth.
+Optical amplifiers can be made to have a more compact, thus lower power required to pump and also at a lower cost.
+Photonic logics will also work more efficiently than they do.
+There will be much less crosstalk and more speed, with simple design.